 Have you ever got a bunch of redundant duplicated email items, contact persons and calendar entries in Outlook and wanted to quickly clean up your inbox so you can focus on stuff that needs to be done?

-If so, this post will be helpful.
-As today we’ll show you how to delete email duplicates without purchasing a costly duplicate remover tool for Outlook 2016.
+If so, keep reading, because today we’ll show you how to delete email duplicates from your mailbox without purchasing a costly duplicate remover tool for Outlook 2016.

-We’ll first summarize the key reasons for email duplication.
-We’ll then provide simple solutions that you can easily implement to cleanup redundant conversations, contacts and meetings from your email inbox.
+We’ll first explain the most prevalent reasons for this annoying email duplication.
+We’ll then provide some simple solutions that you can easily implement to cleanup redundant conversations, contacts and meetings from your email inbox.

 From what i have seen in the past, Outlook dups are usually generated due to six main reasons: